kitttn/temptest/Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup.md

 [[Debug board setup for JTAG|Debug-Adapter-Board-Rev-B-Setup-For-JTAG]]

 Before applying power, you'll want to cable everything together:
 * Attach the micro USB end of a USB cable to the connector on the BDB1B labeled CON 28 (USB to APB1 HSIC).
-Leave the other end of this cable unconnected, until instructioned to attach it to your AP:
+Leave the other end of this cable unconnected, until instructed to attach it to your AP:
 ![BDB1 AP USB Connection](images/BDB1B-AP-USB.png)
 * Attach one end of a Debug FPC cable (the end labeled **BDB**) to the BDB1B connector labeled CON17 (APB1 SPI/JTAG/TRACE) and the other end (labeled Debug Board) to the mating connector on one of the Debug Adapter Boards.
 * Attach one end of a Debug FPC cable (the end labeled **BDB**) to the BDB1B connector labeled CON19 (APB2 SPI/JTAG/TRACE) and the other end (labeled Debug Board) to the mating connector on the other Debug Adapter Board: